DephyInc/Actuator-Package/docs/source/quickstart.rst

 Reading and Printing
 --------------------

-If you are streaming, you can get the most recent device data from the :py:meth:`read` method:
+If you are streaming, you can get the most recent device data from the :py:meth:`~flexsea.device.Device.read` method:

 .. code-block:: python